ghiridhars/intelligent-pwa-library/idea.md

 ```

 The ingestion script (`ingest.py`) processes every page of the PDF individually.
-For each page it: (1) renders the page to an image via `pdfplumber`, (2) runs Tesseract with the language pack specified in the book's catalog entry (e.g., `--lang mal` for Malayalam, `--lang tam` for Tamil), and (3) extracts the topmost non-whitespace text block as the song title, associating it with the page number.
+For each page it: (1) renders the page to an image via `pdfplumber`, (2) runs Tesseract with the language pack specified in the book's catalog entry, and (3) identifies the text line with the largest font size (bounding box height) as the song title.
+It also automatically transliterates the native title to an English phonetic representation (`title_en`) using the `indic-transliteration` library.

 Generated JSON index files are written to `/data/indices/`. **A human review step is required before committing the output**: OCR may misread complex or traditional typography, and overflow pages (where a song from the previous page continues with no title) will produce incorrect entries.
 The review step should be done locally before pushing to `main`.